Financing Your Small Farm

-That includes checking your credit history with all three of the major credit-reporting agencies -- Experian, Equifax and TransUnion -- she said, adding that the information can be accessed one time annually free of charge, but that this service will not include an actual credit score.
-Green, who specializes in small farm financing, also advised that scores "purchased" online do not always accurately reflect what the bank sees when it pulls your credit history.
+That includes checking your credit history with all three of the major credit-reporting agencies—Experian, Equifax and TransUnion—she says.
+The information can be accessed one time annually free of charge, but this service will not include an actual credit score.
+Green, who specializes in small farm financing, also advises that scores "purchased" online do not always accurately reflect what the bank sees when it pulls your credit history.
 (See further resources below.)
-"Stuff shows up on your credit report that you don't know -- medical stuff ... mistaken identity," she said.
+"Stuff shows up on your credit report that you don't know—medical stuff… mistaken identity," she explains.
 "It's good to make sure your credit report is as clean as it can be before you even think about going for a loan."

 - All income streams, such as stall rent (X number of horses at Y dollars a month each), ground or barn rental, X acres of corn at Y bushels per acre at Z price, etc.

 - A brief narrative that describes your farm business plan and your experience to carry it off.

 - Any existing business or "projected income" that will remain (it helps to have obtained the seller's tax return to validate actual revenue history).

 A business plan that shows income will strengthen the loan application, Green said.
 "It's helpful to have written down very specifically how that income was developed—board, lessons, etc.—and to list expenses.
 Banks look at the net… your income minus the expenses," she said.
 "We're looking at that bottom line."

 If you're looking at a modest-size farm—say 10 or even up to 20 acres with a house and a barn—and especially if you have off-farm income, Green advises that it might be cheaper and easier to go for a residential rather than a business loan.
 Currently [spring 2010], she said, this type of loan is available over 30 years at a fixed rate of about five percent.
 The main stipulation with these types of loans is that they must contain a primary residence.